Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Crop Modelling

   The [apsimx][] package has functions to read, inspect, edit and run files for APSIM "Next Generation" (json) and APSIM "Classic" (xml).
 Files with an `.apsim` extension correspond to APSIM Classic, the files with an `.apsimx` extension correspond to APSIM Next Generation. [rapsimng][] works with Next Generation APSIM files.
-[DSSAT][] provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems model (DSSAT-CSM) documented by [Jones et al (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
+[DSSAT][] provides a comprehensive R interface to the Decision Support System for Agrotechnology Transfer Cropping Systems model (DSSAT-CSM) documented by [Jones (2003)](https://doi.org/10.1016/S1161-0301(02)00107-7).
 This package provides cross-platform functions to read and write input files, run DSSAT-CSM, and read output files.

   [Meteor][] provides a set of functions for weather and climate data manipulation to support crop and crop disease modeling.